Written-Off Cars: Categories Explained (Cat A, B, S, N)

 A written-off vehicle's category is recorded on insurance databases and flagged by any reputable paid vehicle history check.
 The free DVLA check does not reliably return write-off category data.

 Run a full vehicle history check before buying any used car.
-If the check returns a write-off marker — Cat S, Cat N, Cat C, or Cat D — you will be able to see the category and, in some cases, the date of the write-off event.
+If the check returns a write-off marker, you will be able to see the category and, in some cases, the date of the write-off event.

 Should You Buy a Written-Off Car?